+44 (0) 20 7842 1667

 - Since joining Byrne and Partners, Catherine has been involved in a prosecution brought by the Financial Services Authority related to allegations of insider trading

-Catherine graduate with degrees in Law and Asian Studies from La Trobe University in 2007 and was admitted to practice in Australia in 2008 following completion of a post graduate diploma of Legal Practice at the College of Law, Victoria.
+Catherine graduate with degrees in Law and Asian Studies from La Trobe University in 2007 and was admitted to practice in Australia in 2009 following completion of a post graduate diploma of Legal Practice at the College of Law, Victoria.
 Prior to relocating to London in July 2012, Catherine worked in the Enforcement Directorate of the Australian Securities and Investments Commission providing legal support to investigations of fraud, corporate misconduct and financial services and engaging in civil litigation to enforce Australian corporations law.
+After completion of QLTS, admitted as a solicitor of England and Wales in May 2014.

 +44 (0) 20 7842 1642